If you’re new to digital cameras, understanding the variety of focusing settings can be difficult.

 Even the cheapest digital cameras have multiple focus options, and knowing how these work and what is best for you can be a big help.

-Manual focus gives the videographer or photographer the most control over the camera, however, in certain situations, it will not be the right option.
+Manual focus gives the videographer or photographer the most control over the camera.
+However, in certain situations, it will not be the right option.

 When To Use Autofocus

 Most filmmakers and videographers agree that manual focus is the best option to ensure that your subject will be in focus.
-Having total control over the camera means that there will be no issues out of your hand.
+Having total control over the camera means there will be no issues out of your hand.

 Yet autofocus still has its moments.

-If you’re trying to capture video or photos of a quickly moving subject, or are moving, autofocus focus is a huge help.
+If you’re trying to capture video or photos of a quickly moving subject or are moving, autofocus focus is a huge help.
 Additionally, if you don’t have two hands-free to adjust the lens, autofocus is your friend.

-Finally, if you’re shooting on a small budget and have to multitask, abdicating responsibility over focus to the camera sometimes is your only option.
+Finally, if you’re shooting on a small budget and have to multitask, abdicating responsibility over focus to the camera is sometimes your only option.

 Types of Autofocus

 Though autofocus technology varies, most cameras will have the variety of options listed below.